 - Experience computed tomography, magnetic resonance imaging, ultrasonography or mammography as part of the Bachelor level courses.

-- Employment is projected to grow faster than average.
+- Engage in a field where the employment is projected to grow faster than average.

 - Become a part of a rewarding and fulfilling profession that offers an exciting, ever-changing spectrum of opportunities.